JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code deletes an item at a particular position
+This code switches the values of two variables